Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Example: privacy dynamics for DP-SGD on regularized logistic regression

 where $\bar{\x} = (\x, 1) \in \mathbb{R}^{d+1}$ denotes the concatenation of the data feature vector $\x$ and $1$, and $\y = (\y^1,\cdots,\y^c)$ is the label vector.
 The parameter vector is $\theta = (\theta_1,\cdots,\theta_c)\in \mathbb{R}^{(d+1)\cdot c}$ that represents the weight and the per-class bias of the linear model.
 The logistic regression loss function is convex, and therefore the regularized logistic regression loss function is $\lambda$-strongly convex.

-\paragraphbe{Feature Normalization (for faster convergence)} For a better convergence of the learning task, we follow \citet{tramer2020differentially}, and use feature normalization (including both batch normalization and group normalization).
-Batch normalization first computes the per-channel mean and variance of the training dataset, in a differentially private way, and then normalizes each channel of each data point in the training dataset.
-Group normalization~\cite{wu2018group} separates the channels in a data feature vector into a number of different groups, and normalizes each channel of each data point with the per-point per-group mean and variance (which does not incur additional privacy cost).
-We refer the reader to ~\cite{tramer2020differentially} (their Section 2.2 and Appendix B) for more details.

-\paragraphbe{Feature Clipping (for bounding the smoothness constant)} To ensure that the condition of finite gradient sensitivity $S_g$ is satisified in our experiments, we follow \citet{feldman2018privacy} and normalize the data feature vector in $\ell_2$ norm, such that $\lVert\x\rVert_2\leq \Lip$.
-Under this data feature clipping, we prove that \cref{prop:smooth}, the logistic regression loss function \eqref{eqn:loss_logistic} is $(\frac{\Lip^2+1}{2})$-smooth in the following \cref{prop:smooth}. \begin{proposition} If the data feature vector $\x$ has bounded $\ell_2$ norm, such that $\lVert \x\rVert_2\leq L$, then the logistic regression loss function \cref{eqn:loss_logistic} is convex , $L$-Lipschitz and $\beta$ smooth, for
+\paragraphbe{Feature Clipping (for bounding the smoothness constant)} To ensure that the condition of loss function smoothness with regard to parameters $\theta$ is satisfied, we follow \citet{feldman2018privacy} and normalize the data feature vector in $\ell_2$ norm, such that $\lVert\x\rVert_2\leq \Lip$.
+Under this data feature clipping, we prove that the logistic regression loss function \eqref{eqn:loss_logistic} is $(\frac{\Lip^2+1}{2})$-smooth in the following \cref{prop:smooth}. \begin{proposition} If the data feature vector $\x$ has bounded $\ell_2$ norm, such that $\lVert \x\rVert_2\leq L$, then the unregularized logistic regression loss function $\ell_0(\theta;\x,\y)$ \cref{eqn:loss_logistic} is convex , $L$-Lipschitz and $\beta$-smooth with regard to parameters $\theta$, for

 \end{proposition}